-Keemun Mao Feng is one of the better known and higher grade varieties of Keemun tea.
-It is said that it is the favourite tea of Queen Elizabeth II.
+Keemun Mao Feng is one of the better known and higher grade varieties of Keemun black tea.
+It is said to be the favourite tea of Queen Elizabeth II.
 Mao Feng refers to the type of tea and literally means ‘fur peak’.
-This refers to the hairs found on buds of this tea when it is harvested.
-As the harvest is earlier and Keemun Mao Feng consists of more buds and young tender leaves, it is much lighter and sweeter than other types of Keemun tea.
-For many this is a prised characteristic so they tend to seek out this Keemun Mao Feng version of Qimen Hong Cha.
+Similarly to the famous Huang Shan Mao Feng green tea, this refers to the hairs found on buds when it is harvested.
+As Keemun Mao Feng consists of full unbroken buds and young tender leaves, it is much lighter and sweeter than other types of Keemun black tea.
+By comparison, Keemun Congou tends to be made up of broken leaves, thus producing a fuller and heavier cup.

 This Keemun Mao Feng has long dark thin leaves that are lightly twisted, which is a typical appearance for this type of tea.
 When the leaves are brewed you can clearly see that this Keemun Mao Feng consists of buds and small tender leaves.
 The liquor produced has a dark amber colour with a spicy, lightly woody and fruity aroma.
 The smooth fruity profile has mineral notes with a lightly woody edge.
 There is a deep flavour of stewed red stone fruits.
 Lightly tangy, stony aftertaste completes the tasting on a particularly satisfying note.

 We suggest brewing at 90°C for 3-4 minutes according to your taste, brewing multiple times.